(Last Updated on : 02/06/2017)

 Chandannagar is located on the banks of Hooghly River

-, it was formed of three old 'mouzas' known as Khalisani, Boro and Gondolpara and its area was about nine square kilometer including the Chhitmahal of Gourhati.
+, it was formed of three old 'mouzas' known as Khalisani, Boro and Gondolpara and its area was about 9 square kilometer including the Chhitmahal of Gourhati.

 History of Chandannagar